elastic/integrations/packages/aws_bedrock/docs/README.md

 ## Collecting Amazon Bedrock model invocation logs from CloudWatch

-When collecting logs from CloudWatch is enabled, users can retrieve logs from all log streams in a specific log group. `filterLogEvents` AWS API is used to list log events from the specified log group.
+When collecting logs from CloudWatch is enabled, you can retrieve logs from all log streams in a specific log group. `filterLogEvents` AWS API is used to list log events from the specified log group.